Sara Wasserman, Sarah.Wasserman@dartmouth.edu

 The ombudsperson operates outside of the regular organizational hierarchy and chain of command.
 The ombuds listens actively and objectively to individual concerns or complaints but does not take sides or serve as a spokesperson for individuals.
 However, the ombuds is a strong advocate for social justice and fairly applied policies and processes.

-The ombuds position will offer unique behind-the-scenes resources for MSA members to express their concerns in a low-risk manner that encourages creative problem-solving.
+The ombuds position offers unique behind-the-scenes resources for MSA members to express their concerns in a low-risk manner that encourages creative problem-solving.
 The MSA ombuds may also communicate privately and directly with the President and members of the MSA Executive Committee or Board, during or between Board meetings if inappropriate behavior and communication breakdowns are observed, or if the ombuds notices trends in the complaints they receive.
 The identity of all complainants will remain anonymous unless the ombuds is given express permission otherwise.

 The MSA’s inaugural ombuds program is an off-the-record service that is not the place to file formal complaints or grievances against the organization.
 That process is outlined in the Code of Conduct and Anti-Harassment Policy cited above.
 Rather, the ombuds is meant to serve as a clearinghouse to consult with members, and to advise members as to the options available to them.
 The member may then choose how they will proceed, and that process might involve filing a formal complaint with the MSA.